Yes, You Can Own A Fluffy Mini Cow And They Make Great Pets!

 This is a Horribly misleading post.
 Cattle are livestock, not pets and only as docile as you handle them and train them to be.
 My husband and I raise registered Highland cattle (which the photos are of) are still 500-600lbs as a miniature and up to 2600lbs as a full size.
 These cattle have HORNS and will kill you if you do not have the knowledge to train them properly.
 Just sticking them in Hotwire does not make them a good “ pet”.
 Please just stick to your goldfish and cats.

-• Windy Foster says:
+• Windy Foster on said:

 Well Said, Jennifer!
 This is how the trouble starts.
 If you have to ask, “What’s the lowest price for a “mini” cow, then you cannot afford one, nor do you have any business caring for them.
 Is your property legally zoned for livestock?
 Do you have enough acreage to properly house a grazing animal?
 Do you know whether you have the right kind of grass, even?
 Do you know what their dietary needs are and what supplementation is required for your area?
 How much fresh water?
 What about shelter?
 Vaccinations?
 Worming?
 Hoof trimming?
 Does your local vet do Large Animal Medicine?
 Do they know how to reduce a displaced abomasum before your cute little investment dies a painful death right in front of you?
 Can you identify bloat?
 Grass Tetany?
 Dystocia?
 Prolapsed uterus?
 Milk fever?
 Hardware disease?
 A hoof abscess?
 A “mini” cow is still a COW!
 Unless you have experience raising livestock or you have enough money to hire someone who does, PLEASE, as the above poster suggested, stick to cats and goldfish!